Ivo Senjanin

 Ivan Vlatković (fl.
-1571–died 1612), known in folklore as Ivo Senjanin ("Ivo of Senj"), was a Habsburg Croatian uskok who led numerous military exploits against the Ottoman Empire.
+1571 – 1612), known in folklore as Ivo Senjanin ("Ivo of Senj"), was a Habsburg Croatian uskok who led numerous military exploits against the Ottoman Empire.
 Due to few historical sources, much of what is known about him today is mainly attributed to legend and folklore detailing his life and accomplishments with a medieval romanticism.

 Life

 Background

 Ivan Vlatković was born sometime in the 16th century.
 According to Yugoslav historian Vaso Čubrilović, he was the son of Novak, and belonged to a notable family of Senj, from where his family originated.
 According to Serbian writer Stojan Berber, his ancestors were originally from Herzegovina, while according to Bosnian Croat writer Ivo Sivrić, Senjanin was born in Senj or somewhere nearby into a family of immigrants from Herzegovina, the son of a Vlatko Jurjević.
 According to Sivrić he had three siblings, brothers George and Nicholas, and sister Matija.

 Military exploits

-During the Long Turkish War (1593-1606), he led the uskoks during the liberation of Petrinja (1594) and Klis (1596).
+During the Long Turkish War (1593–1606), he led the uskoks during the liberation of Petrinja (1594) and Klis (1596).
 He was subsequently named as the commander of an uskok regiment in border forts of Otočac and Brinje.
 Following an uskok revolt, he returned to Senj and became the main uskok leader, and from this point he began to make a name for himself by defeating Ahmet-aga Cukarinović in a duel, and by launching a series of expeditions to the territories under Ottoman rule primarily in the Dalmatian hinterland, namely Šibenik area (1598), Solin (1604), Skradin (1605), Trebinje and Herceg Novi.
 Archduke Ferdidand promised him a regular monetary compensation and also to pay all the debts to him under the condition that he stops plundering and attacking subjects of states that are not at war with the Habsburg monarchy.
-Given that this promise was not fullfilled, Ivo's subordinates (such as Juriša Senjanin) became disobedient, attacking and robbing Venetian and Ottoman subjects.
+Given that this promise was not fulfilled, Ivo's subordinates (such as Juriša Senjanin) became disobedient, attacking and robbing Venetian and Ottoman subjects.

 In spite of his attempts to maintain peace on the border towards the Ottoman Empire, he was arrested in 1611 under the accusations of stealing the supplies of the Senj garrison.
 Despite being defended by the Senj nobility, citizens, bishopric and vice-captains, he was sentenced to death on 3 July 1612.
 He subsequently filed a request for pardon, in which he described himself as a "miserable captured Croatian warrior" (armer gefangener Crawatischer Kriegsdienstmann) and laid out his military accomplishments.
 He was eventually executed in Karlovac sometime before 25 July 1612.